jonbrefe/esp32alarm/README.md

 ## Description
 Have a home alarm system using esp32 modules with some sensors.
-Central monitoring will be living inside a raspberry pi 3 as a access point.
+Central monitoring will be running inside a raspberry pi 3 as a access point.

-# Cuestionario de proyecto
+Using the raspberry will allow the creation of logs of events for future references

+# Proyect questionnaire

 |Item|Answer|